“Bear one another’s burdens, and so fulfill the law of Christ” (Galatians 6:2).

 - A small startup fee for a few widows to begin their own small business in the marketplace so that they can be self-sustaining.

-- An orphanage that one of the pastors is about to open up that already has 22 orphans committed to it, many of which are pictured here.
+- An orphanage that one of the pastors opened up that already has 22 orphans committed to it, many of which are pictured here.

 - Paying off two separate landlords so that two of the pastors we are connected to didn’t get evicted.